Belgrade Special Police: Operations

 The SP UGB operated on its own initiative to arrest, torture and interrogate communists, but was sometimes ordered by the Gestapo to arrest specific people.
 For example, in November 1941, the head of Einsatzgruppe Serbien directed the SP UGB to conduct an investigation into the "Snaga i svetlost" power station, where, according to German information, there was a grouping of communists.
 The SP UGB subsequently arrested several suspected communists and sent them to the Banjica concentration camp.
 However, while the SP UGB had a certain amount of autonomy in the arrest of people, they did not have any such autonomy in the release of prisoners from the Banjica camp.
 The SP UGB would make a recommendation, often accompanied by the views of the puppet regime, but only the Gestapo could approve release.
 In some cases, the Gestapo would refuse such requests without an explanation.
 Jovanović later established the State Security Service (Služba državne bezbednosti, SDB), and after its establishment, the SP UGB regularly exchanged information with it.
 The SP UGB also exchanged information with the collaborationist Serbian Volunteer Corps, the German military intelligence bureau, the Abwehr, and Mihailović's Chetniks.
 SP UGB agents were awarded cash bonuses for their efforts in combating communists.
 Jovanović's influence over the operations of the SP UGB was undeniable, particularly during round-ups and arrests in Belgrade, and also in decisions made about the categorisation and shooting of prisoners at the Banjica concentration camp, where many communists and others were taken by the SP UGB after interrogation.
+On September 11, 1943, Special Police, alongside Serbian State Guard and battalion of Posava brigade of Chetniks, blockaded pro-Partisan village of Vranić, near Belgrade.
+One villager was killed by Chetniks and around a dozen were arrested, 4 of which were taken to prison Special Police, where they were interrogated and tortured, and later isolated at Banjica concentration camp.
+During the war, 31 villagers of Vranić were imprisoned at Banjica, six of them were executed by the Germans.
+From spring of 1944 onwards, executive department of Special Police was involved in several executions of inmates from Banjica camp on two locations in Belgrade.